Hans Janowitz

 Hans Janowitz (2 December 1890 – 25 May 1954) was a German author.

 Janowitz was an officer in World War I, but returned from it as a pacifist.
 Shortly after the war ended, he met the similarly minded Carl Mayer in Berlin, who suggested he work as an author.
-Together they wrote the script to The Cabinet of Dr. Caligari (Das Kabinett des Doktor Caligari), which was filmed by Robert Wiene during 1919 and 1920, and released in February 1920.
+Together they wrote the script to The Cabinet of Dr. Caligari (Das Cabinet des Dr. Caligari), which was filmed by Robert Wiene during 1919 and 1920, and released in February 1920.
 The movie is a prominent work of German expressionism.